 - MedlinePlus provides links to directories to help you find health professionals, services, and facilities.
 NLM does not endorse or recommend the organizations that produce these directories, or the individuals or organizations that are included in the directories.

-- The Web site links only to reliable sources.
+- The Web site links only to reliable sources, and maintains the links.

 - The source for the contents of the Web page(s) and the entity responsible for maintaining the Web site (webmaster, organization, creator of the content) is clear.